Nelson Rockefeller: Early life and education (1908–1930)

-Rockefeller was born on July 8, 1908, at 12:10 pm, in Bar Harbor, Maine.
+Nelson Aldrich Rockefeller was born on July 8, 1908, in Bar Harbor, Maine.
 Named Nelson Aldrich after his maternal grandfather Nelson W. Aldrich, he was the second son and third child of financier and philanthropist John Davison Rockefeller Jr. and philanthropist and socialite Abigail "Abby" Aldrich.
 He had two older siblings—Abby and John III—as well as three younger brothers: Laurance, Winthrop, and David.
-Their father, John Jr., was the only son of Standard Oil co-founder John D. Rockefeller and schoolteacher Laura Spelman.
-Their mother, Abby, was a daughter of Senator Nelson Wilmarth Aldrich and Abigail P. Greene.
+His father, John Jr., was the only son of Standard Oil co-founder John D. Rockefeller and schoolteacher Laura Spelman.
+His mother, Abby, was a daughter of Senator Nelson Wilmarth Aldrich and Abigail P. Greene.

 Rockefeller grew up in his family's homes in New York City (mainly at 10 West 54th Street), a country home in Pocantico Hills, New York, and a summer home in Seal Harbor, Maine.
 The family also travelled widely.
 He received his elementary, middle, and high school education at the Lincoln School in Manhattan, an experimental school administered by Teachers College of Columbia University and funded by the Rockefeller family.
-Nelson was known to disappear on the way to school, and was once found exploring the city's sewer system.
+Rockefeller was known to disappear on the way to school and was once found exploring the city's sewer system.
 As a child, he was the "indisputable leader" of his brothers, becoming particularly close to Laurance.

-Although his parents saw potential for Nelson to succeed in life, he was a poor student.
+Although his parents saw the potential for Rockefeller to succeed in life, he was a poor student.
 Generally in the lower third of his class, he almost failed ninth grade and had undiagnosed dyslexia.
-Nelson's biographer Joseph E. Persico wrote that as a child he "demonstrated a discipline that throughout life would serve him in lieu of brilliance."
-Although Nelson was not accepted into Princeton University, he got into Dartmouth College, arriving on campus in 1926.
+Biographer Joseph E. Persico wrote that as a child, Rockefeller "demonstrated a discipline that throughout life would serve him in lieu of brilliance".
+Although Rockefeller was not accepted into Princeton University, he gained admission to Dartmouth College, arriving on campus in 1926.
 While in college, he met Mary Todhunter Clark at the summer home in Maine, and the two fell in love.
 They were engaged in autumn 1929.
-In 1930, he graduated cum laude with an A.B. degree in economics from Dartmouth College, where he was a member of Casque and Gauntlet (a senior society), Phi Beta Kappa, and Psi Upsilon.
+In 1930, he graduated cum laude with an A.B. degree in economics from Dartmouth, where he was a member of Casque and Gauntlet (a senior society), Phi Beta Kappa, and Psi Upsilon.
 Rockefeller and Mary were married after he graduated, on June 23, 1930, at Bala Cynwyd, Pennsylvania.

 Early career (1931–1939)

 Following his graduation, Rockefeller worked in a number of family-related businesses, including Chase National Bank; Rockefeller Center, Inc., joining the board of directors in 1931, serving as president, 1938–1945 and 1948–1951, and as chairman, 1945–1953 and 1956–1958; and Creole Petroleum Corporation, the Venezuelan subsidiary of Standard Oil of New Jersey, 1935–1940.
 Rockefeller served as a member of the Westchester County Board of Health from 1933 to 1953.
 His service with Creole Petroleum led to his deep, lifelong interest in Latin America and he became fluent in the Spanish language.